RichQUACK.com Price Reaches $0.0000 on Exchanges (QUACK)

-RichQUACK.com (QUACK) traded 4.6% higher against the U.S. dollar during the one day period ending at 18:00 PM E.T. on May 14th.
-One RichQUACK.com token can currently be bought for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-In the last seven days, RichQUACK.com has traded down 6% against the U.S. dollar.
-RichQUACK.com has a total market cap of $43.58 million and approximately $1.17 million worth of RichQUACK.com was traded on exchanges in the last 24 hours.
+RichQUACK.com (QUACK) traded 1.3% lower against the US dollar during the 1 day period ending at 8:00 AM E.T. on May 20th.
+One RichQUACK.com token can now be bought for approximately $0.0000 or 0.00000000 BTC on major exchanges.
+During the last week, RichQUACK.com has traded 0.5% higher against the US dollar.
+RichQUACK.com has a market cap of $44.30 million and $1.11 million worth of RichQUACK.com was traded on exchanges in the last day.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.